-We demonstrated the power of the framework by showing confluence modulo equivalence for programs that use a redundant data representation (the set-as-lists and Union-Find programs) and a dynamic programming algorithm (the Viterbi program); all these are out of scope of previous confluence notions for CHR.
-With the new operational semantics, we can also handle extra-logical and incomplete built-in predicates, and the notational improvements obtained by this semantics may also promote new research on confluence.
+We demonstrated the power of the framework by showing confluence modulo equivalence for programs that use a redundant data representation (the set-aslists and Union-Find programs) and a dynamic programming algorithm (the Viterbi program); all these are out of scope of previous confluence notions for CHR.
+With the new operational semantics, we can also handle extra-logical and incomplete built-in predicates, and the notational improvements obtained by this semantics may also promote new applications of and research on confluence.

-As a first steps towards semi- or fully automatic proof methods, it is important to notice that classical joinability of a critical pair - as can be decided by existing confluence checkers such as [10] - provide a sufficient condition for joinability modulo any equivalence.
+As a first steps towards semi- or fully automatic proof methods, it is important to notice that classical joinability of a critical pair - as can be decided by existing confluence checkers such as [12] - provide a sufficient condition for joinability modulo any equivalence.
 Thus only classically non-joinable pairs - in our terminology $\alpha_1$ patterns - need to be examined in more details involving the relevant equivalence; however, in some cases there may also be critical $\alpha_2$ , $\alpha_3$ and $\beta$ patterns that need to be considered.
-Machine supported proof methods for these parts need formal and decidable specifications of (i) invariant and (ii) equivalence, which may be supplied by additional CHR programs.
-For (i), it may be done by checking for violations, and for (ii), such a program may normalize states into a canonical form that can be compared in a straightforward way.